viam-modules/analog-devices/README.md

 # [`analog-devices` module](https://github.com/viam-modules/analog-devices)

-This [analog-devices module](https://app.viam.com/module/viam/analog-devices) implements a analog-devices [TMC5072 chip](https://www.trinamic.com/support/eval-kits/details/tmc5072-bob/) for a stepper motor using the [`rdk:component:motor` API](https://docs.viam.com/appendix/apis/components/motor/).
+This [analog-devices module](https://app.viam.com/module/viam/analog-devices) implements an analog-devices [TMC5072 chip](https://www.trinamic.com/support/eval-kits/details/tmc5072-bob/) for a stepper motor using the [`rdk:component:motor` API](https://docs.viam.com/appendix/apis/components/motor/), and an analog-devices [ADXL345 digital accelerometer](https://www.analog.com/en/products/adxl345.html) using the [`rdk:component:movement_sensor` API](https://docs.viam.com/appendix/apis/components/movement-sensor/).

+See [Configure your tmc5072 motor](#Configure-your-tmc5072-motor) or [Configure your adxl345 movement sensor](Configure-your-adxl345-movement-sensor) for more information on configuring these components with Viam.

+## Configure your tmc5072 motor

 Whereas a basic low-level stepper driver supported by the [`gpiostepper` model](/components/motor/gpiostepper/) sends power to a stepper motor based on PWM signals from GPIO pins, the TMC5072 chip uses SPI bus to communicate with the board, does some processing on the chip itself, and provides convenient features including StallGuard2<sup>TM</sup>.

-## Configure your tmc5072 motor

 > [!NOTE]
 > Before configuring your motor, you must [create a machine](https://docs.viam.com/cloud/machines/#add-a-new-machine).